Lion-man: Manufacture

 The carving of the figurine from hard mammoth tusk would have been a complex and time-consuming task.
 A similarly sized tusk found in the same cave has marks that "indicate that the skin and thin bone around the tooth cavity of the upper jaw were cut through to the surface of the tooth, which was then exposed for detachment with a hammer.
 The tip was harder and had to be removed by wedging and splitting."

-Wulf Hein and Kurt Wehrberger conducted an experimental replication with the kinds of stone tool available at the time.
+Wulf Hein and Kurt Wehrberger conducted an experimental replication with the kinds of stone tools available at the time.
 Removing the base of the tusk took ten hours.
 The body was carved with a steep-fronted scraper; the burins requiring regular resharpening.
-Several different tools were needed to separate the torso from the insides of the arms while shaping the head and shoulders, which involved difficult cutting across the grain of the ivory, often required two hands on the tool.
-The basic shaping took around 200 hours, and in total the recreation took more than 370 hours.
+Several tools were needed to separate the torso from the insides of the arms while shaping the head and shoulders, which involved difficult cutting across the grain of the ivory, often requiring two hands on the tool.
+The basic shaping is estimated to have taken around 200 hours, and in total the recreation likely took more than 370 hours.
 Jill Cook, Curator of Palaeolithic collections at the British Museum, suggests that "unless the sculpture was created slowly at odd moments over several months, someone as skilled as an artist may have been excused from other subsistence tasks to work specially on this piece."